3rd Workshop on “sociAL roboTs for peRsonalized, continUous and adaptIve aSsisTance”

-Innovative interventions embed- ded with e-health applications are extremely important to improve the Active and Healthy Ageing of the population.
-Novel technological solutions should be capable of effectively merging heterogeneous and potentially conflicting require- ments coming from different stakeholders bridging the gap between health needs of users and clinical and social requirements.
+Innovative interventions embedded with e-health applications are extremely important to improve the Active and Healthy Ageing of the population.
+Novel technological solutions should be capable of effectively merging heterogeneous and potentially conflicting requirements coming from different stakeholders bridging the gap between the health needs of users and clinical and social requirements.
 Such a challenging objective can be achieved only through a multidisciplinary approach.

-This workshop therefore aims at pushing the synergetic contribution of different research areas like, e.g., Artificial Intelligence (AI), Internet-of-Things (IoT), Robotics and Social Science to develop innovative and effective researches and technologies for the ageing society and assistance in general.
+This workshop aims at pushing the synergetic contribution of different research areas e.g., Artificial Intelligence (AI), Internet-of-Things (IoT), Robotics, and Social Science to develop innovative and effective research and technologies for the ageing society and assistance in general.

 - Laura Fiorini, University of Florence, Italy